School Information Categories

 Positive engagement with Maths Packs and Phonics and Early Reading school talks and subsequent home-learning.

-To ensure that all pupils have access to enrichment and our broad curriculum, building diverse cultural capital which supports them in achieving excellence.
+To ensure that all pupils have access to enrichment and our broad curriculum, which supports them in achieving excellence.
 Pupils participate fully in all areas of the curriculum, attend cultural events, visits, residential trips, clubs, and enrichment opportunities.

-Careful monitoring of fair access to the whole school offer to include clubs, trips, school journeys, music, sports and arts opportunities.
+Careful monitoring of fair access to include clubs, trips, school journeys, music, sports and arts opportunities.

-All staff to continue to identify and put forward disadvantaged pupils for any additional enrichment opportunities which would support individuals.
+All staff continue to identify and put forward disadvantaged pupils for any additional enrichment opportunities.

 To develop a clear teaching and learning pedagogy to enable quality first teaching which includes and inspires disadvantaged pupils within the context of our socio-economic range.
 Embedding and using a shared teaching and learning policy consistently across the school which inspires the development of excellent teaching practice.